gift-surg/NiftyMIC/README.md

 ## Installation of (Wrap)ITK
-Installation of ITK and its wrapping to Python is the most time-consuming process.
-The documentation on how-to can be found [here](https://cmiclab.cs.ucl.ac.uk/mebner/ITK/wikis/home).
+This tool builds on ITK 4.11 and relies on an extended version specifically developed for the Volumetric MRI Reconstruction toolkit.
+By following the instructions [here](https://cmiclab.cs.ucl.ac.uk/mebner/ITK/wikis/home) an extended ITK package will be installed and made accessible to Python.
+This installation is certainly the most time-consuming process and may take a couple of hours.

 ## Optional Packages